ManuelFdezF/Proyecto2/README.md

 ## To Do:
-* Añadir mas noticias al home
+* Añadir más noticias al home
-* Añadir más Ligas
+* Añadir ligas de otros países
 * Añadir apartado de estadísticas